Scrub Oak Bear Oak

 north as Bellows Falls; Massachusetts, Rhode Island, and

-Connecticut,--too abundant, forming in favorable situations dense
+Connecticut,--too abundant, forming in favorable situations d

 thickets, sometimes covering several acres.